Domino (Louis Ferrari and Don Raye song): History

 The recording by Tony Martin with Henri René and His Orchestra was made in Hollywood on October 2, 1951.
 It was released by RCA Victor Records as catalog number 20-4343A (in USA) and by EMI on the His Master's Voice label as catalog number B 10167.
 It first reached the Billboard Best Seller chart on October 26, 1951 and lasted 12 weeks on the chart, peaking at number 9.

 The recording by Bing Crosby was cut on October 4, 1951 with John Scott Trotter and his Orchestra and released by Decca Records as catalog number 27830.
 It first reached the Billboard Best Seller chart on October 26, 1951 and lasted six weeks on the chart, peaking at number 15.

 Semprini with Rhythm accompaniment recorded it in London on January 25, 1952 as the third melody of the medley "Dancing to the piano (No. 12) - Part 1.
 Hit Medley of Waltzes" along with "We Won't Live in a Castle" and "While We're Young".
 It was released by EMI on the His Master's Voice label as catalog number B 10231.

+Andy Williams released a version on his 1960 album, Under Paris Skies.